molecule31/moodlesinlua/README.md

 Moodles In Lua is a mod for Project Zomboid that changes the way moodles works, it disables the rendering of the vanilla system and draws a new one with a more friendly API for modifying textures, as well as some new features and bug fixes

 TODO:
-- Oscillations
-  - MF support / it now uses textures from MoodlesInLua, but still needs to update textures when :apply
+- Fix a bug for wiggle effect when they multiply Oscilator if they are started at the same time
 - Stack positioning
 - Moodles texture hot swap?
+- more MF support
+- auto detect custom width height and scale them properly

 MIL 7 version hierarchy:
 ```